-Covers principles and methods of analyzing large biological datasets with emphasis on genomes and transcriptomes.
-This is a practical course in Bioinformatics which will emphasize how to use the computer as a tool for genomic data analysis.
+Covers principles and methods of analyzing large biological datasets with emphasis on genomes, including use of a computer to answer questions in biology.

 Prerequisite: BIOL 1306, BIOL 1106, BIOL 1307, BIOL 1107.
 Corequisite: BIOL 4106.

 BIOL 4328 - Plant Physiology

 This course is an introduction to plant cells and the processes involved in plant development and function, with an emphasis on photosynthesis, transport, and respiration.
 A snapshot on plant defense responses, and plant beneficial associations are also discussed.